 Mind Shift is one of the best mental health apps designed specifically for teens and young adults with anxiety.
 Rather than trying to avoid anxious feelings, Mind Shift stresses the importance of changing how one thinks about anxiety.
 The app encourages young individuals to take charge of their lives, ride out intense emotions, and face challenging situations.
 (Free; iOS and Android)

 Mind Your Mind A program of ConnexOntario Health Information Services, funded by the Government of Ontario, mindyourmind works with young people aged 14-29 to co-create interactive tools and innovative resources to build capacity and resilience.
 The site offers information about mental health issues and illnesses.

 MyTutor is a U.K.-based commercial tutoring service which provides useful tips and advice for parents to help their teens overcome body image issues, academic anxiety, peer pressure, and cyberbullying.
 It includes links to other teen mental health resources which may likewise prove helpful.
-The company published an in-depth guide entitled Teen Mental Health – A Guide for Parents.
+The company published a free in-depth guide entitled Teen Mental Health – A Guide for Parents.
 Click here.

-The National Collaboration for Youth Mental Health (NCYMH) An Ottawa-based, multi-faith, BIPOC (Black, Indigenous, and People of Colour) group of dedicated educators, youth, university students, and humanitarians from across Canada which addresses the unique and diverse mental health needs of children, youth, and families so students can reach their full potential.
+National Collaboration for Youth Mental Health (NCYMH) An Ottawa-based, multi-faith, BIPOC (Black, Indigenous, and People of Colour) group of dedicated educators, youth, university students, and humanitarians from across Canada which addresses the unique and diverse mental health needs of children, youth, and families so students can reach their full potential.

 Ottawa Carleton District School Board (OCDSB) Describes the Board’s programs dealing with mental health and offers many links to resources.